RayanZahab/retailShop/README.md

 5. A user can get only one of the percentage based discounts on a bill.

 ## Special discounts
-On holidays (Ramadan, Adha, Fitr, New year) we add new discounts based on marchandise types:
+On the first 3 days of every month we add new discounts based on marchandise types:
-1. grocery 15%
+1. If the item is a grocery, it get a 15% discount
-2. electronics below 100$ 3% , electronics that costs >100$ get a 7.5% discount
+2. If the item is an electronic below 100$ 3% , if it costs >100$ , it gets a 7.5% discount

+If the month number is a pair (like February) we double the special discounts

 Items on special discounts do not get included in base discounts